gnss-ro/aws-opendata/ropp_patch/Readme.md

 	2. netCDF-Fortran 4.6.1 (https://github.com/Unidata/netcdf-fortran/releases/tag/v4.6.1)
 	3. HDF5 1.14.3 (https://portal.hdfgroup.org/downloads/index.html)
 3. Download the Linux installers for Miniconda 3.10 from https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/.
 The Dockerfile will search for either the 64-bit of the aarch 64-bit versions, depending on your internal archictecture (**not** on the architecture of the Docker base image).
 If you are unsure of your system architecture, download both.
-4. Build the Docker image with "docker build -t ropp11-patch .".
+4. Build the Docker image with
+ `docker build -t ropp11-patch .`
  This step may take about 20 minutes the first time, as building some of the dependencies (especially HDF5) is time-consuming.
-5. Run the Docker image with "docker run -it --rm -v "$PWD":/mnt ropp11-patch bash".
+5. Run the Docker image with
+`docker run -it --rm -v "$PWD":/mnt ropp11-patch bash`
-6. Once once inside the Docker image, complete the build of the patch using the shell script by entering "bash docker-build-patch.sh".
+6. Once once inside the Docker image, complete the build of the patch using the shell script by entering `. ./docker-build-patch.sh`
  You should now have a working version of ROPP-11.0 with the AWS-opendata patch running inside a Docker image.

 ## Purpose of each file change in the patch